 |Buy Now||Buy Now||Buy Now|

 But what is a slow cooker, really?
 Even though almost all slow cookers carry the same number of basic features: programmable heat settings/timers, 1.5-quart or larger cooking tubs, and sturdy lids that trap heat efficiently, we wanted to stick to a stricter set of criteria when it came to choosing the absolute best of the best.

-Optimally the best slow cooker will have a digital LCD display that you can use to set exact times and heating methods ahead of time, as well as clocks which let you know how long is left in each cycle.
+Optimally the best slow cooker will have a digital LCD display control panel that you can use to set exact cooking times and heating methods ahead of time, as well as clocks which let you know how long is left in each cycle.
 Also, if the slow cooker had an option for a “warming” setting this was a huge plus, because even though the cooking times might be exact, not everyone is always home at the same time and keeping a meal warm so everyone can eat at their leisure is a huge plus.